Shades of Green | How Military Vets Save at Walt Disney World

 If you’ve been to any other AFRC locations, you’ll notice the welcoming lobby is massive and probably familiar.
 The amenities at SOG are pretty comparable to much more expensive resorts.
 In addition to laundry rooms, there is a spa and a really nice and pretty good-sized fitness center.
 Guests can participate in free yoga classes, and there are even 2 lighted tennis courts.
 The resort boasts two pools, and they do have pool games/activities similar to those found at other on-site resort pools.
 Check out the pool with zero entry, or the splash pad near the pool with a waterslide, or relax in the hot tub.
 There’s a shaded playground for littles.
 Utilize golf services, if that’s your thing.
 SOG has its own Bibbidi Boppity Boutique of sorts, princesses and pirates alike can get “makeovers” and it’s for damn sure cheaper here than in the Parks.

 I know that every time I’ve talked about Disney and specifically Shades of Green to people, I sound like a commercial.
 But it’s saved me so much money for so many fantastic trips, it’s hard to not be excited!
 I will, as always, point out the negatives too, as I see them.
-I don’t love that you cannot use Disney’s Magical Express to get to / from the airport when staying at SOG.
+I don’t love that you cannot use Disney’s Magical Express (which is going away soon anyway) to get to / from the airport when staying at SOG.
 You can drive or use a shuttle (MEARS, etc.), or Uber/Lyft, which is about $37.
 Sometimes when you schedule ahead shuttles will offer round trip discounts, so that’s something to keep in mind, but they often share to other resorts so just ask questions and be informed.
 While I don’t drive around while on property, you can rent a vehicle from a desk inside SOG.
 I DO love that there is a (tax free) store near the lobby, and it has souvenirs comparable to the parks, but it is small.
 Often items are on great sale but if you go to a Walmart you might find a similar deal, it all depends on the stock that day.
 You can buy food, drinks, OTC medicine, as well.
 However, I recommend using Amazon Prime Now or even Garden Grocer (less so) for purchasing larger quantities of things they’ll deliver it same day.
 This shop also has booze and tobacco.
-Here’s the downside (for some).
-If you are staying as a “run of the mill veteran” you CANNOT purchase those 2 types of items.
-Depending on where you’re stationed with the military, you will have “ration cards” so that it can be tracked how much alcohol/tobacco you’re purchasing (this was the case when I was stationed in Germany, so that’s what I’m rolling with).
-Thus, they do not allow essential civilians to purchase these at tax-free rates or otherwise, unless in the bar/at dinner.
-That is a bummer but not the end of the world, seriously.
-Amazon Prime Now delivers alcohol, and smoking is the worst.
+Another option is Amazon Prime Now, which delivers alcohol, and smoking is the worst.

 If you’re wanting to get to the parks pre-rope drop, walk to the Poly and use their transportation.
 This includes pre-park opening dining reservations.
 The SOG buses do run early, but it’s not always going to get you there ahead of crowds.
 For MK/EP you will be dropped at the TTC, and for DHS and AK, you will be able to hop a bus once per hour at the specified time.
 These things are a pain in the ass unless you’re happening to be leaving within 10 minutes of that time, so just walk to the Poly.
 As far as picking up from parks, your bus driver will tell you when to be where.
 At least there’s only one spot to get on and off a bus at SOG so that’s nice.
-I don’t love that you won’t have MagicBand access to your room, but you CAN use them at the parks, and attach your tickets/reservations to My Disney Experience to take advantage of 180+ day dining reservations and 60+ day FastPass+ bookings.
+I don’t love that you won’t have MagicBand access to your room, but you CAN use them (or MagicMobile) at the parks, and attach your tickets/reservations to My Disney Experience to take advantage of 60+ day dining reservations and FastPass+ bookings(or whatever the new system may be).
 However, if you can imagine, MDE is glitchy as hell and has been known to drop a SOG reservation multiple times.
 Just re-enter your reservation number and all will be good, but for the love of God, screenshot those FP+ because ain’t nobody got time for rebooking last minute.

 If you have questions about Shades of Green, their website is pretty informative, or you can feel free to ask me too.